 Top Picks for the Best Mining GPUs

 Radeon RX 6800: Big Navi is potent when it comes to hashing, and all of the cards we've tested hit similar hash rates of around 65MH/s and 170W power use.
-The RX 6800 is generally several hundred dollars cheaper than the others and used a bit less power, making it the clear winner.
+The RX 6800 is generally cheaper than the others and used a bit less power, making it the clear winner.
 Plus, when you're not mining, it's a very capable gaming GPU.

 What About Ethereum ASICs?